act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 Whenever such a conflict occurs, this indicates at the very least mismatching intentions.
 Such a conflict should be avoided.

 When these conflicts arise on [decorative][] [non-text content][], this is also a failure of [Success Criterion 1.1.1: Non-text Content][sc111] because [decorative][] [non-text content][] must be implemented in a way that allows assistive technologies to ignore it.
 When these conflicts arise on text content, or on content which is not [decorative][], this is not a failure of WCAG.
 Therefore this rule is not mapping to any specific WCAG Success Criterion, and is not an accessibility requirement for WCAG.

+### Assumptions

+There are no assumptions.

+### Accessibility Support

+Implementation of the [Presentational Roles Conflict Resolution][] differs slightly from one user agent to the other.
+Hence, some elements might be exposed by one user agent and not by another, and consequently might create accessibility issues only for some users.
+Nevertheless, triggering the conflict is a bad practice.

 ## Test Cases